dmahe09/Resume-Builder/README.md

 Repository Setup

 Launch your terminal and clone the project: git clone <repository-url>
-Change to the project folder: cd ResumeBuilder
+Change to the project folder: cd JobGenius

 📦 Dependency Installation